Showing posts with label cemetery. Show all posts

 Our guide talks about James & Ellen Hildreth.

-The cemetery is located at Highway 20, west Decatur.
+The cemetery is located on Highway 20, west of Decatur.
 Coordinates: 34.61690-87.00110

 The first burial was recorded in 1855.
-The cemetery is divided into 7 sections, the Original, Brown Circle, Cantwell, Cowan, Decatur Land Company, Humes, and Sterrs.
+The cemetery is divided into 7 sections: the Original, Brown Circle, Cantwell, Cowan, Decatur Land Company, Humes, and Sterrs

 Two famous people are buried here.

-Seybourn Harris Lynne Jurist, a civil Rights Figure who served as US Federal District Judge from 1946 to 1973.
+Seybourn Harris Lynne Jurist, a civil Rights Figure who served as a US Federal District Judge from 1946 to 1973.

 Marker and Civil War Graves